-Chloe Davis says that no two days are ever the same and she loves the variety her job with Hegarty Financial Management as an Insurance Practitioner Apprentice provides.
-Chloe is currently in her second year on the programme – here she tell us more about what her job entails and we get an understanding of what her typical day at the office consists of.
+Chloe Davis says that no two days are ever the same and as an Insurance Practitioner Apprentice, she loves the variety her job with Hegarty Financial Management provides – here she tells us more about what being an apprentice is like and what her typical day at the office consists of.

 Can you give me an outline of a typical day at work?